 What's Next For Spears' Conservatorship And #FreeBritney?

-Spears is currently posting freestyle dance videos on Instagram and uplifting messages amid the coronavirus pandemic, keeping up fans' spirits in the chaos that is 2020.
-But the #FreeBritney movement is picking up steam yet again in the lead-up to upcoming hearings about her conservatorship.
-Most recently, ET reports, Lynne filed paperwork asking for more involvement in her daughter's finances, requesting to receive notice on "all matters" concerning a trust that's in place to protect the singer's assets and secure her two sons' futures.
-Back in May 2019, she specifically requested special notice about Spears' conservatorship without formally specifying why, hinting that she's also concerned about the effects of her daughter's situation.
+Prior to the hearing, Spears, for her part, would regularly post freestyle dance videos on Instagram and uplifting messages amid the coronavirus pandemic, keeping up fans' spirits in the chaos that is 2020.
+But the #FreeBritney movement has picked up steam yet again due to the hearings about her conservatorship.
+Lynne has filed paperwork asking for more involvement in her daughter's finances, requesting to receive notice on "all matters" concerning a trust that's in place to protect the singer's assets and secure her two sons' futures, according to ET.
+And in May 2019, she specifically requested special notice about Spears' conservatorship without formally specifying why, hinting that she's also concerned about her daughter's situation.

-Spears' previous conservatorship hearings in September 2019 were closed to the public due to the sensitivity of what was discussed, according to The Los Angeles Times, so the events that transpired were not disclosed.
-As of now, the temporary orders put in place on her conservatorship after Jamie stepped down have been extended until Aug.
-22, 2020, with Spears' next hearing set for Wednesday, July 22.
-While there's no telling what will happen, or even if the public will receive information on the status of her conservatorship going forward, here's hoping that the results are to Spears' satisfaction — and only hers.
+While there's no telling what will happen post-extension, or even if the public will receive further information on the status of her conservatorship going forward, here's hoping that the results are to Spears' satisfaction — and only hers.